danielsaidi/website_danielsaidi/collections/_posts/2011/2011-10-05-grab-the-latest-version-number-from-a-github-repository.md

 tags:  git web
 ---

-I currently have several repositories at GitHub.
-For some of these repositories, I have also created a `gh-pages` branch with a public web site for each project.
+I currently have several GitHub repositories, where some also have a `gh-pages` branch with a public web site for each project.
+On these pages, I want to show and link to the latest version.

-The public web site should present and rescribe the repository, and make it easy to download the latest release.
-I therefore often have big download buttons that say "Download My Library".
-However, I have yet not displayed a version number in these buttons, which I would really like to do.
+On these pages, I present and drescribe the repository.
+I also want to make it easy to download the latest release.
+I therefore have a big download button in which I want to show the latest version number.

-I thus set out to solve “how do I grab the latest version number from the GitHub repository”.
 The answer is really simple.
 Use the GitHub API!
 For the example in this post to work, each new version must be pushed as a tag to GitHub.

-Let’s say that you have a new version (let’s say..hmmmm...2.1.0) of your project.
-Now, create a tag for this version, using these two lines:
+Let’s say that we want to create a 2.1.0 version of a library.
+We would then (after all other version operations) create and and push a tag to GitHub:

 ```
 git tag 2.1.0
 git push origin 2.1.0
 ```

-This will create a new tag with the version number and push it to GitHub.
-Before moving on, I want to emphasize that tags should use a name convention that makes each new tag get a string value greater than one preceding it.
-If you name a tag “release 0.1.0.0” and another “2.1.5.0”, the first will always be returned since it will end up last in the list.
-No good.
+We can now use the GitHub api to fetch and present the latest version.

 ## Use the GitHub API to grab all tags

-The GitHub API is really slick, and let’s you do most anything possible.
+The GitHub API let’s you do almost anything.
 You can find all the information you need [here](http://develop.github.com/p/repo.html).
-However, instead of using jQuerying to call the API, I decided to try fitzgen’s JavaScript `github-api` library.
+However, instead of using jQuery to call the API, I decided to try fitzgen’s JavaScript `github-api` library.

 To grab all tags for a certain repository, you just have write the following: